-August is shaping up to be filled with inspiration and pink frosting here at Sprinkle Bakes.
+This month is shaping up to be filled with inspiration and pink frosting here at Sprinkle Bakes.
 I’ve been digging through some old cake decorating magazines and jotting down all the things that catch my eye.
 My notebook is already getting quite full!

 I was most inspired by an image of a cake covered with butterflies.
 A few years ago there was a big trend in wedding cake decorating where wafer paper butterflies were arranged to ascend cake tiers in rainbow colors.
-I still think the effect is pretty (but perhaps dated) so I decided to seek out edible paper butterflies in all sizes and colors for a different kind of butterfly cake.
+I still think the effect is pretty, but perhaps dated.
+So I decided to seek out edible paper butterflies in all sizes and colors for a different kind of butterfly cake.

 The butterflies couldn’t be easier to attach to the sides of the cake.
 You’ll bend them slightly at the center so they have dimension, then stick them on the icing.
 It’s that easy!